 The area was near the end of a runway used by B-17s for takeoffs.
 The planes flew over the tents at about 100 feet blowing dirt everywhere and the noise was unbelievable.
 At night, they heard the sounds of planes flying over the airfield.
 It turned out the planes were Japanese reconnaissance planes.

-The tanks were ordered to the perimeter of the Clark Airfield to guard against Japanese paratroopers.
-That morning of December 8, 1941, the tankers were informed of the Japanese attack on Pearl Harbor.
+On the morning of December 8, 1941, the tankers were informed of the Japanese attack on Pearl Harbor.
 When they looked up that morning, the sky was filled with American planes.
 At noon the planes landed and the pilots went to lunch.

 Around 12:45 in the afternoon, the tankers noticed planes approaching the airfield.
 When bombs began exploding around them, they knew the planes were Japanese.
 Besides their .50 caliber machine guns, they had few weapons to use against the planes.
 Most took cover and waited out the attack.
 After it ended, they saw the destruction done by the bombs.